-5.5 Post-employment restriction
+V. Post-employment restriction

-For a period of 12 months after the last day the CEO was considered a designated senior official, he or she must not:
+For a period of 12 months after the last day the CEO was considered a designated senior official, the CEO must not:

-- i.
-Lobby any public office holder; - ii.
-Act on a commercial basis or make representations on any matter that they were directly involved in relating to a government department or public agency; - iii.
-Make representations with respect to or solicit or accept on his or her own behalf a contract or benefit from a department or public agency with which the CEO had a direct and significant official dealing; and - iv.
-Accept employment or an appointment with an individual, organization or board of directors with which they had a direct and significant official dealing, unless a waiver or reduction of the 12-month time period has been approved in writing by the Ethics Commissioner.
+- (a) Lobby any public office holder; - (b) Act on a commercial basis or make representations on any matter that they were directly involved in relating to a government department or public agency; - (c) Make representations with respect to or solicit or accept on his or her own behalf a contract or benefit from a department or public agency with which the CEO had a direct and significant official dealing; and - (d) Accept employment or an appointment with an individual, organization, or board of directors with which they had a direct and significant official dealing, unless a waiver or reduction of the 12-month period has been approved in writing by the Ethics Commissioner.

-6.0 Code Implementation, Application, and Review Process
+4. Code Implementation, Application, and Review Process

-At the earliest opportunity, employees and board members must disclose, in writing, to their Code Administrator any real or apparent conflict of interest, including all circumstances where their private interests could conflict, appear to conflict, or do conflict with the performance of their duties.
-To promote and support compliance of the Code, Employees and Directors are encouraged to report any identified misconduct or breach under the Code by other Covered Individuals to the organization for resolution.
+At the earliest opportunity, Covered Individuals must disclose, in writing, to their Code Administrator any real or apparent conflict of interest, including all circumstances where their private interests could conflict, appear to conflict, or do conflict with the performance of their duties.
+To promote and support compliance with the Code, Covered Individuals are encouraged to report any identified misconduct or breach under the Code by other Covered Individuals to the organization for resolution.

-Upon appointment or employment, all Covered Individuals, except contractors, will complete the IAC's Conflict of Interest Declaration Form attached as Appendix A. Appendix A is to be reaffirmed on an annual basis thereafter.
+Upon appointment or employment, all Covered Individuals, except contractors, will complete IAC's Conflict of Interest Declaration Form attached as Appendix A. Appendix A is to be reaffirmed on an annual basis thereafter.
 All Covered Individuals, including contractors, will be required to understand and adhere to this Code and all other policies of our organization.
 All contractors have standard language within their contracts noting the requirement to adhere to this Code.

 If a potential breach has been reported, IAC's procedures for responding to and managing a potential breach will be promptly initiated.
 The organization will notify the individual in writing.
-The identity of the Director or Employee impacted, as well as who reported the breach, will be kept confidential, unless required by law.
+The identity of the Covered Individuals impacted, as well as who reported the breach, will be kept confidential, unless required by law.
 The organization will formally investigate the matter, make a decision and, the Code Administrator will complete a written report.